 Booking Disney Restaurants

 Disney Restaurants can be booked 60 days before the first day of your vacation.
 If you are a Disney Resort Guest you can book restaurants for all the days of your vacation.
 If you are not a Disney Resort guest, then you can book 60 days before the first day of your vacation, and then will have to repeat this process for each day of your vacation at the 60-day mark.
-You can reserve a Disney Restaurant with your credit cold, to hold your place.
+You can reserve a Disney Restaurant with your credit card, to hold your place.
 Your card won’t be charged.
-Cancellations must happen within 24 hours of your reservation, or your card will be charged a fee.
+Cancellations must happen within 2 hours of your reservation, and there is a $10 per person cancellation fee.

 Walt Disney World Rides

 Riding any Walt Disney World is FREE when you are willing to just wait in line.
 All Disney Rides have standby lines, with the exception of rides that may be newly opened.
-The Guardians of the Galaxy Cosmic Rewind Rollercoaster in EPCOT will open with a Disney Virtual Boarding Queue on May 27, 2022.
-And be available as an Individual Lightning Lane Pass sometime after That said, if you would like to pay to skip waiting in lines, then Disney has a couple of options at a cost.
+That said, if you would like to pay to skip waiting in lines, then Disney has a couple of options at a cost.

 - Disney Genie+ is Disney’s PAID service that allows you to customize your Disney day, and choose 2 rides for which you would like to use Lightning Lane Passes.
 Note that Disney Genie+ Lightning Lane ride selections do not include all rides.
 This costs $15 per person, per day.

 - Individual Lightning Lane is a Disney PAID service for the most popular rides in the parks.
 With a price range depending on the time of year, crowds, and availability.
 Cost ranges from $9-$18 per person, per ride.
 Read all about Disney Genie+ and Individual Lightning Lane rides.